Suhitpangphaa: Welsh Expedition

 Governor-General Cornwallis considering the situations and indirect responsibility of the British government, order were issued for the despatch of a contingent of troops under the command of Captain Welsh.
 The small expeditionary force under Captain Welsh showed great effectiveness in suppressing many rebellious activities, he captured Guwahati on 25 November without any resistance, the Barkandazes were expelled from North Guwahati on 6 December.
 On 26 December, Krishnanarayan's force was defeated and he fled to Bhutan.
 After having completed the primary objectives, Welsh was directed to the general restoration of peace in Assam.
-Captain Welsh complained about the weaknesses and villainy of Gaurinath's character and his diabolical ministers.
+Captain Welsh complained about the weaknesses, inadequacy and villainy of Gaurinath's character and his diabolical ministers.
 In November 1792, a commercial agreement was set up between the two governments.
 Nevertheless, after having settled the affairs in lower Assam, the expedition was now directed towards the Moamorias with the general view of restoring peace in Assam.
 Captain Welsh moved to advance towards Rangpur and finally captured it on 18 March 1794.
 Welsh received orders of his recallment on 21 April.
 The process of complete submission of the Moamorias was only waiting, King Gaurinath aware of the dangers awaiting after the recallment of British troops, requested the Governor-General to let Welsh remain in Assam.
-However, no favorable response was received.
+However, no favourable response was received.

 After Welsh departure, Gaurinath fled from Rangpur to Jorhat for his protection.

-Soon after Gaurinath Singha died prematurely in December 1794.
-His death was concealed for a few days by Purnananda Burhagohain, during this period he assassinated his powerful opposition, the Borbarua, and placed his own nominee on the throne, Kamaleswar Singha who was a mere toddler at that time.
-From this period the Burhagohain became the de facto ruler of the Ahom state.
+Gaurinath Singha died questionably prematurely in December 1794.
+His death was concealed for a few days by the official Purnananda Burhagohain.
+He proceeded to assassinate his opposition, the Borbarua, and place his own nominee on the throne, Kamaleswar Singha.
+Kamaleswar Singha was a toddler at the time.
+For a brief period that started from this year to the Burmese invasion, the Burhagohain became a de facto ruler of the Ahom state.

 Character and legacy

-Gaurinath Singha is usually regarded as a weak ruler.
-In a contemporary British document it is stated: "The Assam Raja was a very weak man on whom no dependence could be placed, he is generally intoxicated with opium and, when sober, totally incapable of all business, which was transacted by his ministers.
-This men were devoid of honesty, inimical to their master and rapacious to the country."
-Sir Edward Gait concludes him as the most incompetent, bloodthirsty and cowardly of Ahom kings.
-Gaurinath Singha was quite young at the time of his accession and inexperienced, this factor was quite exploited and he became a puppet in the hands of his ministers.
-The people had hitherto enjoyed a fair measure of happiness and prosperity but during his reign, they were plunged into the depths of misery and despair.
+Gaurinath Singha is usually regarded as an unsuccessful ruler.
+In a contemporary British document it is stated: "The Assam Raja is a very weak man on whom no dependence could be placed, he is generally intoxicated with opium and, when sober, totally incapable of all business, which is transacted by his ministers.
+These men are devoid of honesty, inimical to their master and rapacious to the country."
+Sir Edward Gait concludes him as the most incompetent, bloodthirsty and cowardly of the Ahom kings.

+Gaurinath Singha was quite young at the time of his accession and inexperienced.
+This factor was highly exploited and he subsequently became a puppet in his ministers' hands.
+The people had hitherto enjoyed a fair measure of happiness and prosperity but during the reign of these officials and Gaurinath, they were plunged into the depths of misery and despair.